How Much Does It Cost to Climb Mt Everest in 2026?

 While all prices have generally gone up, not all price changes have been uniform.
 In general, prices of Western-guided expeditions have increased more than Sherpa-guided ones.

-Ryan Water, the owner of Mountain Professionals, told ExpedReview that the rising overhead cost in Western countries partially explained this phenomenon.
+Ryan Waters, the owner of Mountain Professionals, told ExpedReview that the rising overhead cost in Western countries partially explained this phenomenon.

 Interestingly, the strength of the dollar compared to the British pound (GBP), the Euro and the Nepalese rupee (NPR) means that while some expeditions priced in those currencies are slightly more expensive, they cost less in dollar terms.

-While most trips increased in price, Lukas Furtenbach, the owner of Furtenbach Adventures, said his company’s Signature and Flash expeditions, two of the most expensive, remained the same despite the increased costs of running expeditions.
+For 2026, Lukas Furtenbach, the owner of Furtenbach Adventures, said that while his company’s North, South, and Flash expeditions have been repriced, they continue to absorb part of the increased operating costs.
 “We cover most of this loss,” he told ExpedReview.

 What contributes to the price of an Everest expedition?